JustAnotherArchivist/snscrape/README.md

 Other noteworthy options are:

 * `--format` to customise the output format.
 * `--jsonl` to get output as JSONL.
 This includes all information extracted by snscrape (e.g. message content, datetime, images; details vary by the module and scraper).
+This is only possible in the development version!
 * `--with-entity` to get an item on the entity being scraped, e.g. the user or channel.
 This is not supported on all scrapers.
 (You can use this together with `--max-results 0` to only fetch the entity info.)

 `snscrape --help` or `snscrape <module> --help` provides details on the available options. `snscrape --help` also lists all available modules.